viralemergence/epizootic/tests/testthat/_snaps/check_simulator_inputs.md

 # check error handling for fecundity [plain]

-    The `mortality` vector must have 2 elements, one for each combination of stage and compartment.
+    Each vector inside the `fecundity` list must have 2 elements, one for each combination of stage and compartment.
+Or, provide a fecundity mask so that fecundity values may be assigned to the appropriate stages and compartments.

 ---